MICS-Lab/novae/docs/cite_us.md

 }
 ```

-This library has been developed by Quentin Blampey, PhD student in biomathematics and deep learning.
+This library has been developed by Quentin Blampey, PhD researcher in biomathematics and deep learning.
 The following institutions funded this work:

-- Lab of Mathematics and Computer Science (MICS), **CentraleSupélec** (Engineering School, Paris-Saclay University).
+- [Lab of Mathematics and Computer Science](https://biomathematics.mics.centralesupelec.fr/) (MICS), CentraleSupélec (Engineering School, Paris-Saclay University).
-- PRISM center, **Gustave Roussy Institute** (Cancer campus, Paris-Saclay University).
+- PRISM center, [Gustave Roussy Institute](https://www.gustaveroussy.fr/en) (Cancer campus, Paris-Saclay University).

+## Logo usage

+If you want to use the Novae logo for a research paper or presentation, you can use any logo from our [assets page](https://github.com/MICS-Lab/novae/tree/main/docs/assets).